Liberal Arts Engagement Hub

 About the Liberal Arts Engagement Hub

 The Hub manifests the College’s commitment to engaging humanistic scholars in the arts, humanities, and social sciences in a reciprocal partnership with the community to respond to important social problems.
-It is envisioned as a dynamic space where members of the University will become the students of the public, educated by and partnering with external community members around critical topics of shared interest.
+We envisioned it as a dynamic space where members of the University will become the students of the public, educated by and partnering with external community members around critical topics of shared interest.

 Unique to the University of Minnesota and rare among universities nationally, the space will be dedicated solely to fostering public engagement and civil society.
 It will thus assert its place among an elite group of similarly visionary efforts at select colleges and universities in the US where social justice, democracy, civic debate, and citizenship are integral to the educational mission.
 These include New York University’s Urban Democracy Lab, Rutgers University’s Express Newark, Brown University’s John Nichols Brown Center for Public Humanities, the New School’s Humanities Action Lab, and the Center for the Study of Democracy at St. Mary’s University in Maryland.